TodePond/TodePondDotCom/wikiblogardenite/normal-gender-feelings/readme.md

 <br>

-Just like our hunger and temperature feelings, we often don't notice our gender feelings unless something is wrong.
+Just like our hunger and temperature feelings, we often don't notice our gender feelings unless—

-A feeling may not bubble to the surface or grab our attention unless we need to prompted into action in some way.
+A feeling may not bubble to the surface or grab our attention unless—

 When we're hungry, it can feel hard to think about anything other than how much we want to eat.
-When we're too hot or too cold, it can stop us from doing anything else, unless we solve the problem by adding or removing clothing, or opening or closing the window, or something.
+When we're too hot or too cold, it can stop us from doing anything else, unless—

-But when we're at a "normal" temperature, we don't feel much at all— Or rather, we do feel something and what we feel is "normal".
+When we're at a "normal" temperature, we don't feel much at all— Or rather, we do feel something and what we feel is "normal".

 When we're at a "normal" level of hunger, we might not notice or think about our hunger feelings at all.
 We [just](https://www.todepond.com/wikiblogarden/better-computing/just/) feel normal.